 Tracy Penn is an environmental artist working in encaustic and found material.
-She works with upcycled material to give a second life to the discarded and to raise awareness of climate change.
+She works with upcycled material to give a second life to the discarded and to raise awareness about environmental issues.

 Tracy did her artistic training at the Art Students League of New York, the International Center of Photography, and the New York School for Interior Design.
 In addition, she has worked with highly regarded art educators to learn the nuance of encaustic.